Solar sail: Interstellar flight

 To further focus the energy on a distant solar sail, Forward proposed a lens designed as a large zone plate.
 This would be placed at a location between the laser or maser and the spacecraft.

 Another more physically realistic approach would be to use the light from the Sun to accelerate the spacecraft.
 The ship would first drop into an orbit making a close pass to the Sun, to maximize the solar energy input on the sail, then it would begin to accelerate away from the system using the light from the Sun.
 Acceleration will drop approximately as the inverse square of the distance from the Sun, and beyond some distance, the ship would no longer receive enough light to accelerate it significantly, but would maintain the final velocity attained.
 When nearing the target star, the ship could turn its sails toward it and begin to use the outward pressure of the destination star to decelerate.
 Rockets could augment the solar thrust.

-Similar solar sailing launch and capture were suggested for directed panspermia to expand life in other solar system.
-Velocities of 0.05% the speed of light could be obtained by solar sails carrying 10 kg payloads, using thin solar sail vehicles with effective areal densities of 0.1 g/m2 with thin sails of 0.1 µm thickness and sizes on the order of one square kilometer.
+Similar solar sailing launch and capture were suggested for directed panspermia to expand life in other solar systems.
+Velocities of 0.05% the speed of light could be obtained by solar sails carrying 10 kg payloads, using thin solar sail vehicles with effective areal densities of 0.1 g/m2 with thin sails of 0.1 μm thickness and sizes on the order of one square kilometer.
 Alternatively, swarms of 1 mm capsules could be launched on solar sails with radii of 42 cm, each carrying 10,000 capsules of a hundred million extremophile microorganisms to seed life in diverse target environments.

 Theoretical studies suggest relativistic speeds if the solar sail harnesses a supernova.